The 20 Worst Places to Live in Arkansas

 5. Osceola

-Osceola has a higher median household income than most other cities on this list, and that is the only reason the city does not rank higher in the worst places to live.
+Osceola has a higher median household income than most other cities on this list, which is the only reason the city does not rank higher in the worst places to live.

 Despite the reasonable median household income, almost 12 percent of the residents are unemployed, which is the third-worst unemployment rate in Arkansas.
 Also, Osceola also ranks seventh overall for combined violent and property crime rates, so it is not a safe place to reside.